morganwilliamsb/website/works.md

 **Bassoon & Harpsichord**
 Duration: ca. 6’30”

-: Commissioned by Hugh Woolley
+: Commissioned by Hugh Woolley.
 : First performed on 7 May 2017 by Hugh Woolley and Stephen Giles @ Birmingham Conservatoire (UK).

 #### In Kenopsia *(2017)*